Learning to Detect Critical Nodes in Sparse Graphs via Feature Importance Awareness

 \subsection{Critical Node Problem}

-Given an undirected graph $G = (V,E)$ with $|V|=n$ nodes and $|E|=m$ edges, Critical Node Detection Problems (CNDPs) aim to identify a subset of nodes $S \subseteq V$ such that the removal of these nodes in $S$ maximally degrades network connectivity of the residual graph denoted as $G[V\backslash S]$ according to some predefined connectivity metrics.
-A Critical Node Problem (CNP) is a well-known CNDP \cite{Arulselvan2009}.
-It aims to find a set of nodes $S=\{v_1,\ldots,v_K\}$ whose removal from $G$ to be removed, which minimizes the pairwise connectivity of $G[V\backslash S]$.
-Mathematically, its objective function $f$ is as follows:
+Given an undirected graph $G = (V,E)$ with $|V|=n$ nodes and $|E|=m$ edges, critical node detection problems (CNDPs) aim to identify a subset of nodes $S \subseteq V$ such that the removal of these nodes in $S$ maximally degrades network connectivity of the residual graph denoted as $G[V\backslash S]$ according to some predefined connectivity metrics.
+A critical node problem (CNP) is a well-known CNDP \cite{Arulselvan2009}.
+It aims to find a set of nodes $S=\{v_1,\ldots,v_K\}$ to be removed from $G$, which minimizes the pairwise connectivity of the residual graph $G[V\backslash S]$.
+The residual graph $G[V\backslash S]$ can be represented by a set of disjoint connected components, i.e., $G[V \setminus S]=\{C_1,C_2,\ldots,C_T\}$, where $C_i$ is the $i$-th connected component in $G[V\backslash S]$.
+Therefore, its objective function $f(S)$ is defined as follows: